Outdated browser

 The funding ratio determines a pension fund's options

 The funding ratio is subject to statutory rules.
 For example, pension funds are only allowed to apply partial or full index-linking if their funding ratio exceeds 110%.
-Index-linking means that a pension fund is able to increase pensions to reflect rising prices.
+Index-linking means that a pension fund increases pensions to reflect rising prices.
 If a pension fund's funding ratio is too low, it must take measures to improve its financial situation.

 Funding ratio rules: